Chart Color Schemes

 Camden South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Camden South is around 4,727.
-This figure reflects an increase from the 2021 Census population of 4,595 people, marking a rise of 132 individuals (2.9%).
-The change is inferred from AreaSearch's estimation of the resident population at 4,605 following examination of the ABS's latest ERP data release in June 2024 and validation of two new addresses since the Census date.
-This results in a population density ratio of 1,114 persons per square kilometer, roughly aligning with averages seen across locations assessed by AreaSearch.
-Overseas migration primarily drove recent population growth, contributing approximately 66.0% of overall gains.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Camden South is around 4,455 as of May 2026.
+This figure represents a decrease of 140 people (3.0%) compared to the 2021 Census, which reported a population of 4,595 people.
+The current estimate is based on AreaSearch's assessment of resident population at 4,445 following examination of the latest ERP data release by the ABS in June 2025 and an additional 1 validated new address since the Census date.
+This results in a population density ratio of 1,050 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods for this suburb.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, the suburb is expected to grow by 97 persons by 2041 based on aggregated SA2-level projections, reflecting a decline of approximately 0.5% in total over the 17-year period.
+Looking ahead, national area lower quartile growth is anticipated, with Camden South expected to grow by 179 persons to reach 2041 based on aggregated SA2-level projections.
+This reflects an increase of approximately 3.8% in total over the 16-year period.

 Frequently Asked Questions - Population